Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 ## MPI

 Formula requiring MPI should use [OpenMPI](https://www.open-mpi.org/) by adding `depends_on "open-mpi"` to the formula, rather than [MPICH](https://www.mpich.org/).
-These packages have conflicts and provide the same standardized interfaces.
+These packages have conflicts and provide the same standardised interfaces.
 Choosing a default implementation and requiring it to be adopted allows software to link against multiple libraries that rely on MPI without creating un-anticipated incompatibilities due to differing MPI runtimes.

 ## Linear algebra libraries